AdamWillden/karma-jspm/README.md

 ```

-It is better to adhere to karma standards, both to fix this issue and to allow
+It is better to adhere to karma standards to fix this issue and to allow
-developers to not have to configure plugisn at all since karma looks for the ```karma-*```
+developers to not have to configure plugins.
+Karma looks for the ```karma-*```
-prefix in the node_modules directory.
+prefix in the node_modules directory so a config is not required.

 To install this plugin from the new NPM package: